Clinical research: Description

+The clinical research ecosystem involves a complex network of sites, pharmaceutical companies and academic research institutions.
 Clinical research is often conducted at academic medical centers and affiliated research study sites.
 These centers and sites provide the prestige of the academic institution as well as access to larger metropolitan areas, providing a larger pool of medical participants.
 These academic medical centers often have their internal Institutional Review Boards that oversee the ethical conduct of medical research.